HBO Max: The 31 Best Movies to Watch

 Saturday

-- Mad Max: Fury Road (2015) -- Action movie starring Charlize Theron.
+- Mad Max: Fury Road (2015) -- Action movie starring Charlize Theron and Tom Hardy.
 In a post-apocalyptic wasteland, a woman rebels against a tyrannical ruler.

 Read more: The Best TV Shows to Watch on HBO Max | What You Need to Know to Sign Up for HBO Max